 We are pleased to have Dr. Barbara Ingram join us as a guest co-host on June 17th, when we will be featuring Howard Liddle.
 Barbara is a professor at Pepperdine University and author.
 She is known for her teaching excellence.
 She is the co-director of psychicubator lab.

-We are pleased to feature Christine Courtois on April 22nd, 2021 to launch the first in our series "Eminent Psychotherapists Revealed".
+We were pleased to feature Christine Courtois on April 22nd, 2021 to launch the first in our series "Eminent Psychotherapists Revealed".
+By popular request Christine will be returning for another EPR.
 Dr. Courtois is one of the leading trauma therapists in the world and has published ground breaking books on her approach to trauma-informed treatment.
 Christine served as Chair on the American Psychological Association's PTSD Clinical Treatment Guideline Work Group.
 She has published extensively and co-founded and served as the clinical and training director of The Center: Posttraumatic Disorders Program in Washington, DC, an intensive inpatient trauma treatment center for 16-years.
 She lectures and consults internationally on the treatment of trauma weaving together her many years of clinical experience and scholarly work.
 She is considered a master psychotherapist and teacher.
 Christine's work has emphasized the treatment of survivors of complex developmental trauma.
 Her newly revised edition, with Julian Ford,"Treating Complex Traumatic Stress Disorders in Adults", with Guilford Press is a must read for all psychotherapists, and can be found at: www.guilford.com/p/ford2 and her forthcoming volume, "Sexual Boundary Violations in Psychotherapy" published by the American Psychological Association is due out May of 2021.

 Coming soon Rising Psychotherapists Revealed will feature monthly interviews with psychotherapists rising in the field who are making a difference.
 These interviews will highlight the important work that is being done by many early career psychotherapists behind the scenes and in the front lines of the fight against mental illness.